Is IELTS reading driving you crazy?

 Make sure you are using authentic Cambridge test material when practicing as there are lots of fake materials on IELTS websites out there.
-You can find some authentic material online, see links below.
+You can find some authentic material online, see the links below on recommended books.

 10 steps to getting a good score.

-1. First, make sure you understand the instructions (for example: ‘Choose no more than TWO WORDS from the passage for each answer’ ) Then start by skimming the text to get an idea of the topic. (less than a minute)
+1. First, make sure you understand the instructions (for example: ‘Choose no more than TWO WORDS from the passage for each answer’ ) Then start by skimming the text to get an idea of the topic. (around a minute)

-2. Next, read the questions carefully and make sure you understand them.
+2. Read the questions carefully and make sure you understand them.

-3. Now, circle the keywords in the questions then locate their synonyms/paraphrase in the text.
-This is where skimming and scanning come in handy especially for passages 1 and 2.
+3. Circle the keywords in the questions then locate their synonyms/paraphrases in the text.
+This is where skimming and scanning come in handy, especially for passages 1 and 2.

 4. Once you have a good idea of where the answer might be in the text, read the sentence before the keyword and after the keyword.
 So you have to read in detail in the area of the text where the answer could be.
 (With True False Not Given or Yes No Not Given, the answers come in order in the text.)